mrmeizongo/streamingText/README.md

-# streamingText
+# StreamingText

-Streaming text file to client using ReadableStream.
+Streaming a text file to client using the ReadableStream() and fs.createReadStream interfaces.